Medicaid Crisis Planning in California

 Medicaid Qualification Process: Finding the Way

 This is only a brief and oversimplified review of a few Medicaid rules, of which there are myriad more.
 Navigating them on your own could be a nightmare at best and subject you to penalties at worst.
+For more information, you can read our medicaid frequently asked questions page.
 Fortunately, the staff at Family First Estate Planning Law Center can help guide you through the Medicaid maze.
 We can advise you throughout the application process, ensuring that you retain the maximum income and total assets allowed by law.

 Seek appropriate counsel before you apply for and seek to qualify for Medicaid.
 We can give you – and your family – peace of mind during a difficult and uncertain time.
 When dealing with Medicaid, legal advice is something you cannot afford to go without.
 You can schedule a consultation today.